danijel-huis-4ofthem/TestRepo/README.md

     *   If you’re using the IAPharmacy product, allow users to search for pharmacies via the **Pharmacy Finder** feature.
 You will have to call `IAPharmacySDK.setup()` in your SDK setup.

-To skip certain steps, use the following code:
+To skip certain steps, see [Prerequisites](./docs/prerequisites.md).

 ```swift
 // Marks the legal step as completed so it won't be shown again.